 This is perhaps easier on states whose origins are lost in antiquity.
 There was nobody there to see the general fall off his horse or the commander in chief inhale.
 This was what folklorists call illud tempus, the time of events unlike those of today.
 Quotidian time has become profane—just look at the headlines if you don’t believe me.
 Those who are gods today are only those who make themselves so.
 We can see it happening all the time, if we pay attention.
 The implications should give us pause, when we consider those we think of as heroes or giants.
 Time makes gods.
 And it is just possible that we might be better off without a pantheon so terribly large.

-Posted in Bible, Britannia, Civil Religion, Deities, Posts, Religious Origins
+Posted in American Religion, Bible, Britannia, Deities, Posts, Religious Origins

 Tagged Alexander Hamilton, Bede, Ezekiel, Geoffrey of Monmouth, George Washington, Gogmagog, Mabinogion, Moses, Revelation